How to Sign Document in Word

 2. Insert Signature Line: Go to the “Insert” tab, click on “Signature Line,” and then choose “Microsoft Office Signature Line.”

-3. Fill in Details: A Signature Setup box will appear where you can fill in the signer’s name, title, and email address.
+3. Fill in the Details: A Signature Setup box will appear where you can enter the signer’s name, title, and email address.
 Click OK.

 Step 2: Sign the Document